JINXUANPAN/Computational-methods-and-modelling-3/README.md

 python "src/Main Report.py"
 ```

-After running these scripts, you will find the generated results and plots in "src/CSV Files and Plots Generated."
+After running these scripts, you will find the generated results and plots in the folder "src/CSV Files and Plots Generated."